- Story Arc: Xanatos

 - Minor Crime Reveals Major Plot: Elisa was first introduced to the Gargoyles while investigating a case of vandalism.

 - Never Found the Body: Played with.
 The Captain and Hakon are very dead.
-Demona is not...but Goliath DID find the body.
+Demona is not...but Goliath DID find a body.
 However, as it was reduced to rubble, he misidentified the remains.

 - Not the Fall That Kills You: Played with.
 While anyone the Gargoyles do a swooping save on lives, the two characters who fall off a cliff are VERY dead.
 (The Captain and Hakon)